ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 {PANEL: Querying a Selected Shard}

-Client queries are normally forwarded by the orchestrator to all shards.
+A query is normally executed over all shards.
-However, if it is known prior to the query what shard a requested document is on, it is also possible to query only that shard, avoiding redundant travels to other shards.
+It is, however, also possible to query only selected shards.
+Query a selected shard when you know in advance that the documents you need to query reside on this shard, to avoid redundant travels to other shards.

-Such circumstances can be created deliberately, e.g. by keeping all the documents related to a specific account on the same shard, and when it's time to query the account - directing the query only at that shard.
+This feature can be helpful when, for example, all the documents related to a specific account are deliberately stored on the same shard, and when it's time to query any of them the query is sent only to this shard.

-* To query specific shards, add to the query a `ShardContext` that specifies which shard/s to query.
+* To query a specific shard or a list of specific shards add to the query a `ShardContext` object that specifies the shard/s to query.
-* You can discover what shard a document is stored on using `ByDocumentId` and specify this shard in the `ShardContext`.
+* You can discover what shard or shards documents are stored on using `ByDocumentId` or `ByDocumentIds`.
+* Examples:

-  E.g., in the sample below we query only the shard containing `users/1`.
+     Query only the shard containing `users/1`:
      {CODE-BLOCK:JSON}
       var ResultSet = session.Advanced.DocumentQuery<User>()
                    // Which shard to query
                    .ShardContext(s => s.ByDocumentId("users/1"))
                    // The query
                    .SelectFields<string>("Occupation").ToList();
      {CODE-BLOCK/}

-* You can discover what shard/s contain a list of documents using `ByDocumentIds` and specify these shards in the `ShardContext`.
-  E.g., in the sample below we query only the shard/s containing `users/2` and `users/3`.
+     Query only the shard/s containing `users/2` and `users/3`:
      {CODE-BLOCK:JSON}
       var ResultSet  = session.Advanced.DocumentQuery<User>()
                    // Which shards to query
                    .ShardContext(s => s.ByDocumentIds(new [] { "users/2", "users/3" }))
                    // The query
                    .SelectFields<string>("Occupation").ToList();
      {CODE-BLOCK/}

 {PANEL/}